analogdevicesinc/nvidia/README.md

 ### CSI Camera (Argus + OpenCV)

-To the the cameras using CSI Camera, you need to clone the `csi-camera` project.
+To test the cameras using CSI Camera, you need to clone the `csi-camera` project.

 Here is a table with the branch you need to clone depending on your release tag.